smartcar/ios-sdk/README.md

 [![License](https://img.shields.io/cocoapods/l/SmartCarOAuthSDK.svg?style=flat)](http://cocoapods.org/pods/SmartCarOAuthSDK)
 [![Platform](https://img.shields.io/cocoapods/p/SmartCarOAuthSDK.svg?style=flat)](http://cocoapods.org/pods/SmartCarOAuthSDK)

 SmartcarAuth is a client SDK for communicating with the Smartcar API OAuth 2.0.
 It strives to map the requests and responses to the Smartcar API and ensures the specifications are followed.
-In addition to ensuring specification, convenience methods are avaliable to assist common tasks like auto-generation of buttons to initiate the authorization flow.
+In addition to ensuring specification, convenience methods are available to assist common tasks like auto-generation of buttons to initiate the authorization flow.

 The SDK follows the best practices set out in [OAuth 2.0 for Native Apps] (https://tools.ietf.org/html/draft-ietf-oauth-native-apps-06) including using _SFSafariViewController_ on iOS for the authorization request.
 For this reason, _UIWebView_ is explicitly not supported due to usability and security reasons.